ctdk/goiardi/docs/installation.rst

 To install goiardi from source:

-1. Install go. (http://golang.org/doc/install.html) Officially goiardi only supports go 1.6+ at this time, but older versions (especially go 1.5) may work.
+1. Install go. (http://golang.org/doc/install.html) Officially goiardi only supports go 1.7+ at this time, but older versions may work.
 Goiardi should generally be able to be built with the latest version of Go, and this is generally recommended.
 Immediately after a minor release, of course, caution may be warranted.

 2. Make sure your ``$GOROOT`` and ``$PATH`` are set up correctly per the Go installation instructions.